zhanghao-njmu/SCP/README.md

 - <https://mirrors.hit.edu.cn/pypi/web/simple>

-## Installation in a isolated R environment using renv
+## Installation in an isolated R environment using renv

-If there are some R package version conflicts, or you do not want to change your current R environment, you can use the [renv](https://rstudio.github.io/renv/) package to install SCP into an isolated R environment.
+If you do not want to change your current R environment or require reproducibility, you can use the [renv](https://rstudio.github.io/renv/) package to install SCP into an isolated R environment.

-#### Create a isolated R environment
+#### Create an isolated R environment

 ``` r
 if (!require("renv", quietly = TRUE)) {